Social Media Guidelines

 Social media is best when it is authentic, thoughtful and relevant.
 Once you have your site up and running, use it well.

 Add value.
 Think about what kind of content (words, photos, links) will engage your audience.
 Ask questions.
 Add photos.
-Post sharable content from other official channels.
+Post shareable content from other official channels.
 Social media is all about interaction, so craft your posts with that in mind.

 Be responsive.
 Users of social media expect quick responses, so monitor channel activity.
 Respond promptly to questions and comments.